 Announcing your presence is a central part of any ultra firm and the Vélez mob make theirs known in style.
 Rather than turning up early, La Pandilla often wait until kick-off before storming into the terrace on a sea of wild chanting.
 It is an entrance that various gangs across the football world use, but that shouldn’t detract from its impact.
 If the purpose of a fanatic is to galvanize his supported team whilst simultaneously intimidating the opponents then it is a case of mission accomplished by the Sarsfield barra brava.

 Not only are La Pandilla one of the best ultra groups in the Southern Hemisphere; they are also widely recognised as the gang that really initiated the barra brava movement in Argentina – and subsequently the whole of Latin America.
-Whilst the episode that kick-started it all is particular sad, its importance cannot be overlooked.
+Whilst the episode that kick-started it all is particularly sad, its importance cannot be overlooked.

 Whilst organised fan groups in Argentina had been running since it was introduced to the nation back in the late 19th century, it wasn’t until the late-1950s that barra brava activity became a serious matter.
 Sadly, the origins are rooted in the death of a fan inside the Estadio Amalfitani.